Luke Raley Player Props: Rays vs. Guardians

 Luke Raley At The Plate

-- Raley has driven home a run in 27 games this year (30.0%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on three occasions..
+- In 28 games this year (30.8%), Raley has picked up an RBI, and in 11 of those games (12.1%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- In 34 of 90 games this year, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.